Prussian blue: In analytical chemistry

 Prussian blue is formed in the Prussian blue assay for total phenols.
 Samples and phenolic standards are given acidic ferric chloride and ferricyanide, which is reduced to ferrocyanide by the phenols.
 The ferric chloride and ferrocyanide react to form Prussian blue.
 Comparing the absorbance at 700 nm of the samples to the standards allows for the determination of total phenols or polyphenols.

 Household use

 Prussian blue is present in some preparations of laundry bluing, such as Mrs. Stewart's Bluing.

+Research

 Battery materials

+Prussian blue (PB) has been studied for its applications in electrochemical energy storage since 1978.
+Prussian blue proper (the Fe-Fe solid) shows two well-defined reversible redox transitions in K+ solutions.
+Weakly solvated potassium ions (as well as Rb+ and Cs+, not shown) have the solvated radius, which fits the framework of Prussian Blue.
+On the other hand, the sizes of solvated Na+ and Li+ are too large for the PB cavity, and the intercalation of these ions is hindered and much slower.
+The low and high voltage sets of peaks in the cyclic voltammetry correspond to 1 and 2/3 electron per Fe atom, respectively.
+The high voltage set is due to the Fe(3+)/Fe(2+) transition at the low-spin Fe ions coordinated to C-atoms.
+The low-voltage set is due to high-spin Fe ion coordinated to N-atoms.

-Prussian blue (PB) has been studied for its applications in electrochemical energy storage and conversion since 1978.
-It is possible to replace the Fe metal centers in PB with different metal ions such as Mn, Co, Ni, Zn, etc. to form electrochemically active Prussian blue analogues (PBAs).
-PB/PBAs and their derivatives can be used as electrode materials for reversible alkali-ion insertion and extraction in lithium-ion battery, sodium-ion battery, and potassium-ion battery.
+It is possible to replace the Fe metal centers in PB with other metal ions such as Mn, Co, Ni, Zn, to form electrochemically active Prussian blue analogues (PBAs).
+PB/PBAs and their derivatives have also been evaluated as electrode materials for reversible alkali-ion insertion and extraction in lithium-ion battery, sodium-ion battery, and potassium-ion battery.